-- 1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters): - Monographs and book chapters are reasonably regarded although journal articles in A /A (Australian Business Deans Council- ABDC journal list) are considered much more prestigious. - Journal articles in top journals are usually much better regarded than book chapters, but book chapters in very important collections in top quality publishers are well regarded. - A monograph/book is not necessary (e.g., for tenure) following the PhD.
+1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters):

+- Monographs and book chapters are reasonably regarded although journal articles in A /A (Australian Business Deans Council- ABDC journal list) are considered much more prestigious. - Journal articles in top journals are usually much better regarded than book chapters, but book chapters in very important collections in top quality publishers are well regarded. - A monograph/book is not necessary (e.g., for tenure) following the PhD.
 Articles in quality journals is an expectation. - A recently graduated PhD may instead have an article acceptance, since some journals have a lead time of two to three years to publish. - Paper presentations at elite research universities and institutions are prestigious, the top 3 international conferences are highly regarded; an invited paper in a symposium is not regarded as a research output. - 2.
 Norms for authorship (e.g., sole vs joint, order of authorship): - Joint authorship in Management/Marketing is the norm.
 However while sole authorship is rare, it is an important indicator of scholarship in highly regarded journals and books/monographs. - If there is joint authorship, order of authors - signify the order of contribution, i.e. that the first author has done more work.
-Authorship is very rarely ordered alphabetically. - Large groups of authors are common only in large international collaborative research projects. - 5.
-Quality indicators and how to interpret them: - For monographs and books, the best guides to quality are the reputation of the publisher, the editors and the contents of a collection (e.g., UK and American University Presses are best regarded but this is not a hard and fast rule). - Various indicators of journal quality can be used, such as impact factor, ABDC, FT50, etc - Importantly expert advice peer review and assessment (Referees and Independent Reviewers) to help judge the quality of books/monographs/journals. - 6.
-A general guide to expected output post PhD and per year/level (e.g., number and/or kind of publications) as well as what "outstanding" might look like: - Candidates should at least be trying to meet Level A (ABDC journal list) research activity for C1 publications, with 1.5 publications per year for a teaching/research academic workload.
-Research intensive positions are expected have greater research activity/output (e.g. 2 publications per year for Level B).
+Authorship is very rarely ordered alphabetically. - Large groups of authors are common only in large international collaborative research projects. - 3.
+Quality indicators and how to interpret them: - For monographs and books, the best guides to quality are the reputation of the publisher, the editors and the contents of a collection (e.g., UK and American University Presses are best regarded but this is not a hard and fast rule). - Various indicators of journal quality can be used, such as impact factor, ABDC, FT50, etc - Importantly expert advice peer review and assessment (Referees and Independent Reviewers) to help judge the quality of books/monographs/journals. - 4.
+A general guide to expected output post PhD and per year/level (e.g., number and/or kind of publications) as well as what "outstanding" might look like: - Candidates should at least be trying to meet Level A (ABDC journal list) research activity for C1 publications, with 1.5-2 publications per year for a teaching/research academic workload, minimum level A on the ABDC list..
+Research intensive positions are expected have greater research activity/output (e.g. 2 publications per year for Level B). - Outstanding would include publications in top journals, including UTD24 (a database of top 24 business discipline journals), FT50 (Financial Times top 50 journals) and/or A level journals in the Australian Business Deans Council list (ABDC journal list).